ankane/searchkick/README.md

 Searchkick.reindex_status(index_name)
 ```

-You can also have Searchkick wait for reindexing to complete [master]
+You can also have Searchkick wait for reindexing to complete

 ```ruby
 Searchkick.reindex(async: {wait: true})